nirs/pyev/pyev/doc_src/source/Watcher.rst

 .. py:data:: EV_CHECK

-    All :py:class:`Prepare` watchers are invoked just before :py:meth:`Loop.start` starts to gather new events, and all :py:class:`Check` watchers are invoked just after :py:meth:`Loop.start` has gathered them, but before it invokes any callbacks for any received events.
+    All :py:class:`Prepare` watchers are invoked just before :py:meth:`Loop.start` starts to gather new events, and all :py:class:`Check` watchers are queued (not invoked) just after :py:meth:`Loop.start` has gathered them, but before it queues any callbacks for any received events.
+That means :py:class:`Prepare` watchers are the last watchers invoked before the event loop sleeps or polls for new events, and :py:class:`Check` watchers will be invoked before any other watchers of the same or lower priority within an event loop iteration.
     Callbacks of both watcher types can start and stop as many watchers as they want, and all of them will be taken into account (for example, a :py:class:`Prepare` watcher might start an :py:class:`Idle` watcher to keep :py:meth:`Loop.start` from blocking).

 .. py:data:: EV_EMBED